ARIZONA SWORDS

 DSC_0044.jpg DSC_0046.jpg DSC_0049.jpg DSC_0051.jpg DSC_0056.jpg

 U983.
 MODEL 1840 CAVALRY OFFICERS SABER - MEXICAN WAR – CIVIL WAR: This is an early Model 1840 Cavalry Officers saber that is maker marked “W.S & C” for Wilhelm Schmolz & Co.
 Solingen.
 He was in business from 1813 – 1861, which makes this both a Mexican War and early Civil War saber, and is very rare.
 Another indication it is an early saber is the plain symple etching.
 The etched panels depict panoplies of arms and flags, mixed with floral scrolls, drums and canons, and a center panel with the words “Damast Stahl” (Damask Steel) or Damascus steel.
 Interestingly, the etched motifs do not have a “US”, “Eagle” or “E Pluribus Unum” anywhere on the blade.
 This is similar to the early Horstman Cavalry Officer sabers.
 Most unusual is the original clip-point tip.
 The guard is very ornate with chase work on both sides of each branch, and the inside of the guard, and a fancy pommel cap with a US shield and an ornate chased worked top.
 The grip retains 100% original shark skin grip and triple-stand gold washed wire.
 The German Silver scabbard is complete with all fancy mounts, both rings and screws, and brass throat piece; and retain much original gold wash.
 This is a wonderful example of and early Model 1840 Cavalry Officers sword.
-Shipping & Insurance included. $2500.00
+Shipping & Insurance included.$2500.00 SALE PRICE $2300.00

 Remittance by Mail